defending1/defending1/README.md

-I enjoy following extra courses in mathematics alongside my CS program.
+# On me:
+- Bachelor student in computer science at Unibz.
+- Currently attending an exchange year at Helsinki University.
-My passion for computers is a continuous source of new side interests ethical and philosophical questions, now is a crossroad between literature, mathematics, philosophy, fountain pens, and an active, optimized and healthy lifestyle.
+- interested about literature, mathematics, philosophy, fountain pens, and an active, optimized and healthy lifestyle.

+# Recent works
 Moveaid a web service
 that helps to organize free transportation to medical clinics and other points of interest in the city of Bozen, inspired from an existing service that needs digitization.